jhabriel/unsat-frac/README.md

      pip install -r requirements.txt

-We require the development version of PorePy >= X.X.X to be installed.
+**unsat-fract** requires the latest developer version of PorePy.
 If you do not have PorePy installed, please [do so](https://github.com/pmgbergen/porepy/blob/develop/Install.md) before installing **unsat-frac**.

 To install **unsat-frac**: